Hotpoint dishwashers rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-We’ve tested numerous Hotpoint dishwashers for our reviews, and they've received quite a range of scores, with some slimline models scoring lower than full-sized models.
+We’ve tested a raft of Hotpoint dishwashers, and they've received quite a range of scores - some have impressed with their cleaning and drying ability, while others are so noisy you'll be reaching for the ear plugs .

-Of those that scored highly, it's normally for the dishwasher's cleaning and drying abilities.
-To find out what Hotpoint dishwashers excel at and what lets them down, take a look at our Hotpoint dishwasher reviews.

 Hotpoint is owned by the American company Whirlpool, and offers a large range of full-sized and slimline dishwashers.

-Our independent Which? lab tests assess how well dishwashers clean and dry, as well as looking at how easy they are to load and program, and how noisy there are.
-We also look at how much water and energy they use on both their main and eco program settings.

-You can find out how well Hotpoint dishwashers score in our reviews and how many, have been named Best Buys, if any at all, in the table below.
-We also reveal the pros and cons of buying a Hotpoint, and how reliable the dishwashers are likely to be so you don't end up shelling out on a dishwasher that isn't going to last.
+You can find out how well Hotpoint dishwashers score in our reviews in the table below.
+Our thorough testing means that we can also tell you common annoyances with Hotpoint dishwashers, as well as the great things about Hotpoint machines.
+We've also got the latest reliability data, which will save you from shelling out on a dishwasher that will quickly end up at the dump.
 You can also find out what Hotpoint owners think of the brand and how likely they are to recommend its dishwashers.

 |Hotpoint dishwasher overview table